acdemichele/Planetary-Data-HTML-CSS-Table/README.md

-A simple table of rudimentary Planetary Data created in HTML and CSS
+A simple table of rudimentary data of planets within our solar system created with HTML and CSS

 ![alt text](assets/image.png)